TSoli/advance-tuition/README.md

-To get started you will need to [install git](https://github.com/git-guides/install-git) and [install expo](https://docs.expo.dev/get-started/installation/) which requires [Node.js](https://nodejs.org/en/).
+To get started you will need to [install git](https://github.com/git-guides/install-git) and [install expo](https://docs.expo.dev/get-started/installation/) which requires [Node.js](https://nodejs.org/en/) \(currently expo does not support Node 17+ so after installing nvm, install Node 16 with `nvm install 16`\).
 It is also recommended to [install yarn](https://classic.yarnpkg.com/en/docs/install#windows-stable) as a package manager for the project \(although you can use npm which comes with Node.js\) and a text editor such as [VSCode](https://code.visualstudio.com/download).
 Finally, it is a good idea to download the [Expo Go](https://expo.dev/client) app on your smartphone to make it easy to test the app on your own device.

 # Opening the Project